Award Management

 • Effort Reporting

 Effort reporting is the mechanism used to confirm salaries and wages charged to each sponsored agreement are reasonable in relation to the actual work performed.
-As a recipient of sponsored funds for research, Wayne State University must assure Federal and other sponsors that the assignment of time and associated salary and fringe benefit costs to the projects they sponsor is fair, consistent and timely.
-Financial penalties, expenditure disallowances and even harm to the University's reputation could result from an indadequate effort reporting system or from failure to comply with effort reporting policies and requirements.
+As a recipient of sponsored funds for research, Wayne State University must assure federal and other sponsors that the assignment of time and associated salary and fringe benefit costs to the projects they sponsor is fair, consistent and timely.
+Financial penalties, expenditure disallowances and even harm to the University's reputation could result from an inadequate effort reporting system or from failure to comply with effort reporting policies and requirements.

-at Wayne State University.
+Learn more about effort reporting procedures and guidelines at Wayne State University.

 • No-cost Extension Procedures